Bhatta6190/Waveform-LiDAR-Analysis/realdataBioscape_LVIS/README.md

 ### 1. Frequency Distribution for Cut-off Selection

-The script extracts a set of waveforms and computes their FFT, plotting the magnitude of the shifted FFT.
-This helps identify the cut-off frequency for noise reduction.
+The script first extracts a set of waveforms and computes their FFT, plotting the magnitude of the shifted FFT.
+This helps identify the **cut-off frequency** for noise filtering.

-### 2. Low-pass Filtering for Denoising
+### 2. Smoothing and Low-pass Filtering

-Using the cut-off frequency, the script applies a low-pass filter to remove high-frequency noise.
-The original and denoised waveforms are plotted for comparison.
+The noisy waveform is smoothed by applying a low-pass filter.
+The resulting filtered waveform is considered a noise-free approximation.
+The code then subtracts the filtered (smoothed) waveform from the original waveform to calculate the **noise** distribution.

-### 3. Generating Distributions
+### 3. Generating Noise and Signal Peak Distributions

-The script calculates the following for a set of waveforms:

-- **Peak Heights**: The difference between the maximum and minimum values of the filtered waveform.
-- **Noise Values**: The difference between the original and denoised waveforms.
+- **Noise Distribution**: The noise is calculated by finding the difference between the original noisy waveform and the smoothed waveform.
+This difference represents the noise present in the signal.
-- **SNR (Signal-to-Noise Ratio)**: The ratio of peak height to the standard deviation of noise, calculated in dB.
+- **Peak Height Distribution**: The peak height is determined from the smoothed waveform, which is treated as the signal with minimal noise.

 ### 4. Saving Distributions

-The noise and peak height distributions are saved to text files for future use.
+The generated **noise** and **peak height** distributions are saved to `.txt` files for future use, such as adding noise to simulated waveforms or further analysis.

 ## Usage

-1. **Data Input**: Place your `.h5` files in the directory and update the `file_names` variable.
+1. **Data Input**: Place your `.h5` files in the directory and update the `file_names` variable with the paths to your files.
-2. **Cut-off Frequency**: The cut-off frequency can be adjusted in the code (`cut_off = 150`).
+2. **Cut-off Frequency**: Adjust the cut-off frequency in the code (`cut_off = 150`) based on your noise characteristics.
-3. **Distribution Files**: The script can save the generated distributions to `.txt` files for later use in simulations.
+3. **Distribution Files**: The script generates noise and peak height distributions, which can be saved to text files (`lvis_noise_values.txt`, `lvis_peakHeight_values.txt`).

 ## Example Output

-- Magnitude of FFT for waveforms.
+- **Magnitude of FFT**: Displays the frequency distribution of waveforms.
-- Original and denoised waveforms.
+- **Original and Smoothed Waveforms**: Plots comparing the noisy and denoised signals.
-- Histograms for noise values, peak heights, and SNR.
+- **Histograms**: Displays histograms for the noise distribution, peak height distribution, and SNR (Signal-to-Noise Ratio) calculated for each waveform.

 ## Notes

-- The code assumes the waveform data (`RXWAVE`) and the signal mean (`SIGMEAN`) are stored in `.h5` files.
+- The waveform data (`RXWAVE`) and signal mean (`SIGMEAN`) should be present in the `.h5` files.
-- You can adjust the number of waveforms processed and the cut-off frequency based on your needs.
+- You can adjust the number of waveforms processed and the cut-off frequency based on your specific needs.
+- The generated noise and peak height distributions can be used for noise simulation in waveform LiDAR data.